JonahSchwartz521/UFC-Fight-Finishes-Analysis/README.md

   3. Interact with the visualizations to explore UFC fight finish trends!

 ## Limitations & Future Work
-- **Data Mapping Issue:** Some fight finishes were categorized correctly in weight-class analysis but left uncategorized in the trends-over-time visualization.
-This does not impact key insights but could be improved in future iterations.
+- **Data Mapping Issue:** There was a data mapping issue where certain fight finishes were properly categorized in the weight-class analysis but remained uncategorized in the trends-over-time visualization.
+While this does not affect key insights, refining the categorization process in future iterations could further enhance accuracy.
 - **More Granular Data:** Expanding the dataset with fight-by-fight details could provide deeper insights into how finish rates evolve based on fighter styles.
 - **Machine Learning Predictions:** Future work could involve predicting fight outcomes based on historical data.